project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/provisioning_servers.md

 ## Automation for Azure

-The Azure automation script creates the network and the servers is required to run on Sunbird.
-The default configuration procedure provisions for three servers, with the minimum specifications mentioned in
-the System requirements section.
-Know-how of Azure (VNet, Resource Group, etc.) is beneficial but not mandatory.
+The Azure automation script creates the network and the servers required.The default configuration procedure provisions for three servers, with the minimum specifications mentioned in System requirements section.Knowledge of Azure (VNet, Resource Group, etc.) is beneficial but not mandatory.

-* Azure Virtual Network (aka VPC in AWS)
+* Create Azure Virtual Network (aka VPC in AWS)
 * Create multiple subnets (one for swarm master, one for swarm slave machines and DB servers)
 * Create master servers, a replication set of slaves (so that you can add or subtract slave nodes easily),load balancers for master and slaves
 * Open up ports for communication between servers, creates a DB server, sets up FQDNs and runs the Docker Swarm